 I never met Carl Sagan.
 I've read his materials (both technical and popular) and listened to his talks.
 Dr. Sagan was a fierce questioner of many things.
-But in that questioning process is a framework by which answers can be discovered.
-Here's two nice quotes
+But in that questioning process is a framework for which answers can be discovered.
+Here are two nice quotes

-I don't what to believe, I want to Know
+I don't want to believe, I want to Know

-If we seek to improve the probability of success for our software intensive systems, we can't just believe the unsubstantiated conjecture of a group on unhappy developers tired of be abused by bad managers.
+If we seek to improve the probability of success for our software intensive systems, we can't just believe the unsubstantiated conjecture of a group of unhappy developers tired of being abused by bad managers.
 We need tangible evidence that their conjectures are not only testable outside their personal anecdotes, but also those conjectures are not violations of the basis of all business decision making.

 And just for the record.